Kaitlyn Stott:

 About Me:

-As for the Business Manager role… there was an empty seat, so I grabbed it before anyone else did — now I’m stuck with the fancy title and all the extra emails!
-(Damn you Tam!!)
+As for the Business Manager title… let’s just say there was an empty seat, and I claimed it before anyone else could — now I’m the one with the “fancy” title and the inbox that never stops filling up.
+(Thanks, Tam! 😉)

 Skills: